-The malignancy, in this case, is of differentiated B lymphocytes, known as plasma cells.
+In this case, the malignancy is of differentiated B lymphocytes, known as plasma cells.
 Because it involves an overgrowth of plasma cells specific to one antigen, only one antibody (immunoglobulin) type is secreted.
 The overabundance of this immunoglobulin is detected as the "M Protein" or monoclonal protein.
 It is diagnostic of plasma cell dyscrasias such as Multiple Myeloma and occasionally other malignancies such as lymphomas and lymphocytic leukemias.

 Other pathological findings include bone lesions caused by expanding plasma cell tumors, known as plasmacytomas.
 These plasmacytomas can cause diffuse osteoporosis or discrete lesions.
-Characteristic "punched-out lesions" can be seen on x-rays.
+On X-rays, characteristic "punched-out lesions" can be seen.

-Anemia is found in many patients and is usually after renal disease suppressing erythropoietin secretion.
-Sometimes the anemia is secondary to other related problems.
+Anemia is found in many patients, usually after renal disease, suppressing erythropoietin secretion.
+Sometimes, the anemia is secondary to other related problems.

 Bacterial infections are common due to a lack of normal immune function; viral infections are often seen, although they are commonly a result of the treatment.